shanemadden/shanemadden.github.io/content/stackexchange-puppet-cleanup.md

 Tags: puppet, stackexchange
 Slug: stackexchange-puppet-cleanup

 One of the first big changes I've worked on in the few months I've been at Stack Exchange has been to modernize the Puppet environment.
 People think of Stack Exchange as a Windows shop, and that's partly true since Windows is still the core of the platform, but Linux is also critical to the service we provide.
 For our public-facing services, we're running Windows for the web and database servers (IIS and MSSQL), and Linux for the Redis cache nodes, HAProxy load balancers, and ElasticSearch servers.
-Beyond that, we have lots of other Linux systems - Apache httpd for the blogs, mail servers for sending out post notifications and newsletters, monitoring and logging systems, and a bunch of other internal applications.
+In addition, we have lots of other Linux systems - Apache httpd for the blogs, mail servers for sending out post notifications and newsletters, monitoring and logging systems, and a bunch of other internal applications.

 Stack Exchange has been using Puppet to manage all those Linux nodes for years, and the infrastructure and configuration logic was showing its age a bit.

  - Hiera was in use, but only for some of the class parameters and explicit lookups from some modules; node definitions were still just in a `site.pp` manifest.
- - The Puppet masters themselves were artisanally hand-crafted - the process of building a new master wasn't in Puppet.
+ - The Puppet masters themselves (we have two, for redundancy) were artisanally hand-crafted - the process of building a new master wasn't in Puppet.
  - Puppet client config was managed by just laying a static `file` resource down at `/etc/puppet/puppet.conf`, which was a set file based on the location of the system (a custom fact, parsed from the system's hostname).

 For these, the plan, respectively:

  - Move all node data to Hiera; `site.pp` should be just a `hiera_include`.
 Get all the sensitive data bits into files managed by [BlackBox](https://github.com/StackExchange/blackbox), so that we're not walking around with passwords in every laptop that clones the git repo.
  - Make a module that builds the puppet masters reproducibly.
- - Use the [inifile module](https://forge.puppetlabs.com/puppetlabs/inifile) for management of everything's `puppet.conf`
+ - Use the [inifile module](https://forge.puppetlabs.com/puppetlabs/inifile) for management of each client's `puppet.conf`

 In addition to this cleanup, we wanted to get ahead of the game in a few other areas:

  - [Configuration-file environments are deprecated](https://docs.puppetlabs.com/puppet/latest/reference/environments_classic.html#config-file-environments-are-deprecated); this makes for a good time to do something useful with directory environments - have git branches be set up as puppet environments.
  - Puppet Dashboard is not getting much love these days (since it was forked for the enterprise dashboard then handed to the community to maintain the open source version) - using [PuppetDB](https://docs.puppetlabs.com/puppetdb/latest/) for storage of that info with a frontend like [PuppetBoard](https://github.com/nedap/puppetboard) seems like the right direction to be going in.
- - [Trusted node data](https://docs.puppetlabs.com/puppet/3/reference/release_notes.html#new-trusted-hash-with-trusted-node-data) is.. better to use than just trusting the identity of a node as it reports it; using the `clientcert` fact to determine a node's catalog via Hiera gives authenticated nodes the ability to masquerade as other nodes, which can be a security problem in some environments (like ours).
+ - [Trusted node data](https://docs.puppetlabs.com/puppet/3/reference/release_notes.html#new-trusted-hash-with-trusted-node-data) is better to use than just trusting the identity of a node as it reports it; using the `clientcert` fact to determine a node's catalog via Hiera gives authenticated nodes the ability to masquerade as other nodes, which can be a security problem in some environments (like ours).
  - The [`$facts` hash](https://docs.puppetlabs.com/puppet/3.5/reference/release_notes.html#global-facts-hash) is the new way to get at your facts in manifests; cleaner code and no scope problems.
  - The future parser isn't quite ready for use in production, but it's close; we want to start making sure our modules are compatible.
  - [SRV records](https://docs.puppetlabs.com/guides/scaling_multiple_masters.html#option-4-dns-srv-records) are still labeled as experimental, but I've been using them in production since 3.1 and their utility far outweighs the few rough edges (automatic load balancing, and failover with priority order, for your clients to connect to your masters!)